The Sutra On The Original Vows And Merits Of The Medicine Master Lapis Lazuli Light Tathagata

 2-8 “Moreover, Ananda, when the anointed ksatriya kings find themselves beset by calamities, such as epidemics, foreign invasion, internal insurrection, an adverse alignment of the stars, an eclipse of the sun or moon, unseasonable storms or a failure of the monsoons, the anointed ksatriya kings should develop compassion toward all sentient beings.
 They should also pardon prisoners, and in accordance with the rites described earlier, make offerings to the World Honored Medicine Master Lapis Lazuli Light Tathagata.
 Thanks to these good roots and the power of the Medicine Buddha’s original vows, peace and stability will soon return to the countries; the rains and winds will be favorable; crops will mature on time and everyone will be healthy and happy.
 The country will be free of evil yaksas who are out to harm the populace.
 All the evil omens will immediately disappear, and these anointed ksatriya kings will enjoy greater longevity and vitality, finer appearance as well as greater health and freedom than ever before.

-“Ananda, the queens, consorts, princesses, royal heirs, great ministers, court ladies, officials, or commoners suffer disease and other misfortunes should also make offerings to the Medicine Buddha.
+“Ananda, when queens, consorts, princesses, royal heirs, great ministers, court ladies, officials, or commoners suffer disease and other misfortunes, they should also make offerings to the Medicine Buddha.
 They should make five-colored longevity banners, light lamps, ensuring that they burn continuously, free different kinds of animals, scatter flowers of various colors, and burn assorted premium incense.
 They will then recover from disease and escape misfortune.”

 救脫菩薩言：「若 諸有情，得病雖輕，然無醫藥，及看病者，設復遇醫，授以非藥，實不應死，而便橫死。又信世間邪魔外道，妖孽之師，妄說禍福，便生恐動，心不自正，卜問覓 禍，殺種種眾生，解奏神明，呼諸魍魎，請乞福祐，欲冀延年，終不能得。愚癡迷惑，信邪倒見，遂令橫死，入於地獄，無有出期，是名初橫。二者、橫被王法之所 誅戮。三者、畋獵嬉戲，耽淫嗜酒，放逸無度，橫為非人，奪其精氣。四者、橫為火焚。五者、橫為水溺。六者、橫為種種惡獸所噉。七者、橫墮山崖。八者、橫為 毒藥魘禱咒詛、起屍鬼等之所中害。九者、饑渴所困，不得飲食，而便橫死。是為如來略說橫死，有此九種，其餘復有無量諸橫，難可具說！